landlord guides

 Rent guarantee insurance (RGI) pays your rental income if your tenant stops paying.
 Policies typically cover rent for a fixed period — commonly 6 to 12 months — and may also include the legal costs of pursuing possession.

 • Tenant referencing requirement.
-Most RGI providers require that tenants have been referenced through an approved service before the policy inception
+Most RGI providers require that tenants have been referenced through an approved service before the policy inception.
+If you did not reference your tenant properly, your claim may be declined entirely — leaving you without cover for what could be 6–12 months of lost rent totalling £7,200–£14,400.

 • Maximum claim period.
-Understand the cap — six months' cover is very different from twelve months'
+Understand the cap — six months' cover is very different from twelve months'.
+A landlord in Nottingham facing a six-month possession case will exhaust a six-month RGI policy before regaining possession, leaving them with no cover for the final months of lost income.

 • Legal expenses.
-Check whether the policy covers the legal costs of possession proceedings, or whether this is a separate add-on
+Check whether the policy covers the legal costs of possession proceedings, or whether this is a separate add-on.
+Legal costs for a contested Section 8 case can reach £3,000–£5,000 — without cover, this comes directly from your pocket.

-Even without a rent arrears situation, you may face legal disputes as a landlord — disputes over deposits, disrepair claims, boundary issues, or challenges to rent increases under the new Section 13 process.
+Even without a rent arrears situation, you may face legal disputes as a landlord.
+Disputes can arise over deposits, disrepair claims, boundary issues, or challenges to rent increases under the new Section 13 process.

 LandlordReady tracks this for you automatically.